FrancisToth/francistoth.github.io/_posts/2020-09-22-composition.markdown

 ## Sum and Product composition

 You may notice a certain similarity between `bothWith` and `eitherWith`.
-This is not surprising, as they both define two kinds of composition patterns respectfully known as **product composition** and **sum composition**:
+This is not surprising, as they both define two kinds of composition patterns respectively known as **product composition** and **sum composition**:
 ```scala
 def bothWith[B, C]  (that: Rule[B])(f: C => (A, B)): Rule[C] = /* ... */